AnthoVDO/learn-Csharp-dotnet/note.md

 # Loop
 - For loop => same as javascript
 - foreach(var name in arrNames){console.WriteLine(name)};
 - while and while do => same as javascript

+# Function
+static int functionName(){} => to create a function, we use: static, value that the function return (int here), name, arguments, curly brackets static myName = Antho => The word static is used to make a variable global.
+So I can use it in other function
+void => mean empty so the function is executed but return nothing.
+We can use it with a global variable

 # Library
 - using System => say that we are using the library named System.
 Allow use to use function like Console.WriteLine();